indhu23/send-mail/README.md

 send-mail
 =========
-this is a program for sendind mail through smtp
+this is a program for sending mail through smtp